Skip to main content

 Cervical Epidural

-What is a Cervical Epidural?
+What is a cervical epidural?

 A cervical epidural steroid injection is an injection that goes into the spinal nerves in your neck.
 It aims to manage chronic pain caused by irritation and inflammation of the spinal nerves in your neck due to certain conditions or injuries.
 This type of pain typically radiates from your neck to your shoulders, arms or hands called cervical radiculopathy.
 A cervical epidural is not meant to cure neck pain, rather help to provide pain relief to improve quality of life.